tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #41.
->Write a Python program to get next day of a given date.
+>Write a function to get next day of a given date.

 **Expected Output :**
 ```